-Alongside Alston & Bird, it is representing a US tile manufacturer in a NAFTA dispute with Mexico over an alleged denial of justice, after a local court enjoined it from pursuing a Houston-seated ICC arbitration against its Mexican joint venture partner – a ruling that prompted an outcry from practitioners for its reported reliance on the Calvo doctrine.
+Alongside Alston & Bird, it is representing a US tile manufacturer in a NAFTA claim against Mexico over an alleged denial of justice, after a local court enjoined it from pursuing a Houston-seated ICC arbitration against its Mexican joint venture partner.

-“They were 100% involved in the case,” a senior executive at one of Mexico’s largest infrastructure companies has previously said of the firm.
+“They were 100% involved in the case,” a senior executive at one of Mexico’s largest infrastructure companies says of the firm.
 “They rapidly absorbed key information, such as dates, the actors involved and even technical aspects related to civil engineering and ports operation.
 My impression is that they were totally committed.”

 In the arbitration field, law firm ranking agencies confirm that VWyS is the leading firm for dispute resolution services in Mexico and one of the most prominent in the field in the Latin American region.
 VWyS is the only firm in Mexico ranked by Global Arbitration Review among the best 100 law firms worldwide and Chambers & Partners as well as Legal 500 have ranked its dispute resolution team in the top tier.